 For example, Scholastica’s peer review system, production service, and open access journal hosting platform seamlessly integrate, so journals can send accepted manuscripts and accompanying metadata straight to production and publish articles as they’re ready in a few clicks.
 Scholastica also offers integrations with Crossref’s content registration service, archives and indexes like Portico and PubMed, and Copyright Clearance Center’s publication fee processing system, RightsLink.

-During the handoff from peer review to publishing, manuscript formatting requirements can also lead to figurative “gaps.”
-Among common scenarios are editors having to follow multi-step manuscript formatting processes to prepare all the article files they need for publishing and indexing.
-For example, editors may have to format articles as XML before they can convert them into PDFs or format articles in PDF templates before they can convert them to XML.
+During the handoff from peer review to publishing, manuscript formatting requirements can also lead to figurative workflow “gaps.”
+Among common scenarios are editors having to complete disjointed multi-step manuscript formatting processes to prepare all the article files they need for publishing and indexing.
+For example, editors may have to format accepted manuscripts into XML (via code or a text editing tool) before they can convert them into PDFs or format articles in PDF templates before they can convert them to XML.

-While individually formatting different file types was the only option journals had to get PDF, XML, and/or HTML articles in the past, with the advent of single-source publishing processes, that’s no longer the case.
-Journals can bridge such manuscript formatting process gaps by adopting a digital-first production workflow in-house or through a service provider like Scholastica to generate PDF, HTML, and XML from one source file (i.e., via code).
+While individually formatting different file types was the only option journals had to get PDF, XML, and HTML articles in the past, with the advent of single-source production methods, that’s no longer the case.
+Journals can bridge such manuscript formatting process gaps by adopting a digital-first production workflow in-house or through a service provider like Scholastica to generate PDF, HTML, and XML from one source file via a code-based process).

-The benefits of single-source production workflows are many, including eliminating countless hours of manual manuscript formatting and proofing steps and simplifying version control because all edits made to the source file automatically apply to all article versions.
-Programmatically generating articles also ensures more consistent outputs and that tables and figures are always formatted to fit pages properly.
-You can learn more about Scholastica’s digital-first production service and how we’re using automation to eliminate manuscript formatting steps for editors and authors in this blog post.
+Among the many benefits of single-source production workflows are eliminating countless hours of manual manuscript formatting and proofing steps and simplifying version control because all edits made to the source file automatically apply to all article versions.
+Programmatically generating articles also ensures consistent outputs and that tables and figures are uniformly formatted to fit pages properly.
+You can learn more about Scholastica’s digital-first production service and how we’re using automation to eliminate manual manuscript formatting steps for editors and authors in this blog post.

 Likewise, delays can occur if there isn’t an easy way for each editor to tell who is assigned to which manuscript.
 Journals can reduce such process gaps by using software that features the ability to assign specific manuscripts and tasks to editors and track them automatically.
 Setting automatic task reminders for editors and reviewers can also help your team stay on track and provide a better experience for authors as a result.